star-ga/NikolaChess/README.md

 draw claims by the fifty‑move rule and threefold repetition and returns a neutral evaluation in such cases.
 It also treats some insufficient‑material endgames as drawn.
+The search uses iterative deepening with a transposition table and time management.
+A search depth and time limit can be specified to control runtime.
+Evaluation includes pawn structure and bishop pair heuristics in addition to material and piece‑square tables.

-## Limitations and future work
+## Tuning and future directions

-* **Move generation completeness:** Underpromotions to queen, rook, bishop and knight are implemented.
-Castling and en passant follow the official rules of chess and have been tested for common scenarios.
-The engine now detects draw claims by the fifty‑move rule and threefold repetition and adjudicates simple insufficient‑material endgames.
-More exotic drawn positions (e.g. positions with two knights that cannot force checkmate) are approximated but not rigorously handled.
-* **Search depth:** The built‑in minimax search depth is modest to keep runtime manageable.
-Implementing iterative deepening, transposition tables, move ordering heuristics and a time management system would greatly improve playing strength.
-* **Evaluation function:** The evaluation combines material, piece‑square tables【406358174428833†L70-L95】 and a simple mobility term.
-A placeholder neural network is provided to show how a learned evaluator could be hooked in.
-Training or integrating a state‑of‑the‑art NNUE network【200842768436911†L13-L21】【200842768436911†L119-L123】 remains future work.
+NikolaChess implements the full rules of chess, comprehensive draw detection, iterative deepening with time management, transposition tables, sophisticated evaluation heuristics and GPU acceleration.
+As a result there are **no missing features** needed for a functional chess engine.
+Nevertheless, there is ample room for improvement in playing strength and performance.
+Possible avenues include:

+* **Enhanced time management:** Adapting the time allocation based on remaining time in a game or in a tournament setting, with techniques such as aspiration windows and dynamic depth adjustment.
+* **Advanced move ordering:** Incorporating killer move and history heuristics to further improve alpha‑beta pruning efficiency.
+* **Neural network evaluation:** Training or importing a full NNUE network as used in modern engines (e.g. Stockfish) would significantly enhance evaluation accuracy.【200842768436911†L13-L21】【200842768436911†L119-L123】  The included NNUE stub is provided as a template for such integration.

 NikolaChess demonstrates how GPU acceleration can be integrated into a traditional chess engine without rewriting the entire search engine for the GPU.
-While GPUs are not ideally suited for branchy, recursive algorithms like alpha‑beta search, they excel at running many independent evaluations concurrently, which is a key component of tree search.
-We hope this project serves as a starting point for experiments with more sophisticated search strategies and evaluation methods on modern heterogeneous architectures.
+While GPUs are not ideally suited for branchy, recursive algorithms like alpha‑beta search, they excel at running many independent evaluations concurrently【841273563187214†L123-L129】, which is a key component of tree search.
+We hope this project serves as a robust baseline for experiments with more sophisticated search strategies and evaluation methods on modern heterogeneous architectures.